Jean Haudry

-Jean Haudry (born 28 May 1934) is a French linguist and Indo-Europeanist.
-Haudry is generally regarded as a distinguished linguist by other scholars, although he has also been criticized for his political proximity with the far-right.
+Jean Haudry (28 May 1934 – 23 May 2023) was a French linguist and Indo-Europeanist.
+Haudry was generally regarded as a distinguished linguist by other scholars, although he was also criticized for his political proximity with the far-right.
 Haudry's L'Indo-Européen, published in 1979, remains the reference introduction to the Proto-Indo-European language written in French.